Just published the POST-EVENT REPORT!

-The ISACS Network together with our partners at Circostrada and in collaboration with Galway 2020 -the European Capital of Culture, recently presented FRESH STREET#3 – International Seminar for the development of Street Arts.
+The ISACS Network together with our partners at Circostrada and in collaboration with Galway 2020 -the European Capital of Culture, presented FRESH STREET#3 – International Seminar for the development of Street Arts.

 We were delighted to receive a few words from President Michael D. Higgins who introduced FRESH STREET#3 in the opening words of the programme by saying: ‘Surely this is a time when we need to celebrate the public world, public spaces, and public performance.
 A privatised world is a lesser world.’
 Read his text here.